Prague – At the Very Center of Europe

 Old Town – Staré Město (Prague 1)

 The main attraction here is the iconic gothic Church of Our Lady before Týn, dating from the 14th century, it feature twin spired of 80m in height.
-THis architectural style is iconic in Bohemia.
+This architectural style is iconic in Bohemia.

 Other attractions in the square include the Memorial plaque to the victims of the 1945 Prague Uprising, the St. Nicholas’ Church a hussite building dating from the 12th century and the Jan Hus monument.